Frequently Asked Questions

 Expert Panel terms vary, from 12 months to the full five-year term or longer.

 Maintaining independence and impartiality is critical to the integrity and credibility of USP’s standard-setting activities.
-Members of the Council of Experts and its Expert Committees must remain free of actual or perceived conflicts of interest in the performance of their duties for USP.
-Members of the Council of Experts and its Expert Committees are required to submit and keep updated statements disclosing interests that may create conflicts.
-Members of Expert Panels are also required to disclose any conflicts that may arise, although Expert Panel members may represent interests such as their employer.
+Members of the Council of Experts and its Expert Committees are required to submit and keep updated statements disclosing interests that may create actual or perceived conflicts of interests and must abstain from voting on any matter in which they have a conflict.
+Members of Expert Panels are also required to disclose any actual or perceived conflicts, but Expert Panels may represent an outside interest as long as it is disclosed.

 The membership of each USP Expert Committee varies according to its responsibilities.
 USP strives for a balance of industry (including from innovator, generic, and over-the-counter company, laboratory, etc.), academia, health care practitioner, regulatory, and independent experts to comprise its Expert Committees, but will seek the most qualified volunteer experts regardless of organizational affiliation.
 USP also strives for a mix of U.S. and international experts to reflect the global use of USP’s standards.